fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 })
 ```

-We can now also remove first line that ignores the eslint rule <i>no-unsafe-assignment</i>.
+We can now also remove the first line that ignores the eslint rule <i>no-unsafe-assignment</i>.

 Since we are now writing secure code and trying to ensure that we are getting exactly the data we want from the requests, we should get started with parsing and validating each field we are expecting to receive.